-So a well rounded, dual-oscillator instrument with easy controls and great sounds.
+So a well-rounded, dual-oscillator instrument with easy controls and great sounds.
 But the real magic happens when you start layering instruments.
 Thanks to the very light CPU load and shared interface controls, it’s extremely easy to layer two or (many) more as multi’s devices, creating monster synth walls of sound.
-In the UVI Workstation software you’re limited to only four layers, whereas with Falcon they sky’s the limit.
-You can, of course, set individual pan, volume and pitch for each layer, plus an absolutely mind numbing array of extra synth controls within the Falcon UI – with quite literally endless possibilities.
+In the UVI Workstation software, you’re limited to only four layers, whereas within the Falcon platform, the sky’s the limit.
+You can set individual pan, volume and pitch for each layer, plus an absolutely mind-numbing array of extra synth controls within the Falcon UI – with quite literally endless possibilities.

-The overall sound is excellent, if somewhat too polished – analog fans will miss the hiss and noise associated with hardware synths.
-Also, with a combination of the built-in FX’s and layering of instruments, it’s easy to create other-worldly patches that are so far removed from the original hardware unit it’s not even fair to call them emulations anymore.
+The overall sound is excellent, if somewhat too polished – analogue fans will miss the hiss and noise associated with hardware synths.
+Also, with a combination of the built-in FXs and layering of instruments, it’s easy to create other-worldly patches that are so far removed from the original hardware unit it’s not even fair to call them emulations anymore.

-The presets included are excellent – and there are millions of them (well, 2500 odd) – which does make finding the right sound somewhat tedious.
-The patch library is separated out by synth structure (ie classic analog, FM, Wavetable, additive etc) plus a duplicated ‘categories’ folder where the patches are further separated by sound type (bass, lead, pad, strings etc).
-However finding that ‘sound in your head’ is difficult due to the nature of the patch structure.
+The presets included are excellent, though the 2500+ make finding the right sound somewhat tedious.
+The patch library is separated out by synth structure (ie classic analogue, FM, Wavetable, additive etc) plus a duplicated ‘categories’ folder where the patches are further separated by sound type (bass, lead, pad, strings etc).
+However, finding that ‘sound in your head’ is difficult due to the nature of the patch structure.
 This is more a ‘wade through patches until something pops up you can use’ approach.
-If you a very familiar with the characteristics of the various synth included you could start your search with a little more insight, but largely it’s a matter of learning the sounds and remembering the best patches – unfortunately, there is no way to mark or highlight your favorites.
+If you a very familiar with the characteristics of the various synth included you could start your search with a little more insight, but largely it’s a matter of learning the sounds and remembering the best patches – unfortunately, there is no way to mark or highlight your favourites.